AlainJoss/LightGCNPlus/README.md

 To use the `LightGCN+` model and other experimental models in this project, refer to the Jupyter notebooks provided in the `experiments` folder.
 These notebooks include detailed examples and step-by-step instructions on data preprocessing, model training, hyperparameter tuning, and evaluation.

 ## Results
 The performance of the models is evaluated using the root-mean-squared error (RMSE).
-The best model achieves an RMSE of X.XXX on the validation set.
 Detailed results and visualizations are provided in the experiment notebooks.